-Their interview offers a first-hand look at the decision-making process behind an evacuation and can be used by hospital administrators and emergency planners to help inform their own emergency plans.
+Their interview PDF offers a first-hand look at the decision-making process behind an evacuation and can be used by hospital administrators and emergency planners to help inform their own emergency plans.

 In the fall of 2017, Kaiser Permanente staff were informed by the incident commander that firefighters were making a last stand against the fast-moving wildfire.
 The leaders made the difficult decision to evacuate the facility.

 Staff successfully evacuated 122 patients within three hours using a combination of ambulances, private vehicles and city buses.
 This included emergency department patients and labor/delivery.

 During the interview, staff said that the actual evacuation differed from their plans and training for evacuation.
 Some of the challenges cited were:

 - Patient tracking and the ability to print electronic medical records.

 - Supply tracking and go-packs for nonconventional transport.

 - Communications with staff.